 The Ministry for Business, Innovation and Employment acts as the regulatory steward of New Zealand's energy regulatory system and is responsible for developing regulatory policy in the energy sector.
 The EA oversees the efficient operation of the electricity industry, undertakes market facilitation measures, and monitors and enforces compliance with electricity market rules.
 The EA is also responsible for the Code.

 New Zealand's Commerce Commission promotes competition in New Zealand markets and is responsible for the economic regulation of natural monopolies, including Transpower and other electricity lines services under the Commerce Act 1986.

 New Zealand's renewable energy environment is governed by a series of regulations designed to ensure security of supply, encourage renewable generation and keep renewable energy assets safe.
-The central regulatory tools governing the operation of New Zealand's renewable energy system are the Code, the RMA and the NZ ETS.
+The central regulatory tools governing the operation of New Zealand's renewable energy system are the Code, the RMA and the ETS.

 The Code governs the operations of electricity market participants.
 Each person who buys or sells electricity on the wholesale spot market, or who sells electricity to end users in the retail market, must register with the EA as a market participant and comply with the Code.

 New Zealand's electricity system consists of the following key participants:

 - Transpower owns and operates New Zealand's national grid.
 Transpower acts as system operator and has the role of coordinating the real-time transmission of electricity as a contracted service provider to the EA.

 - Contact Energy, Genesis Energy, Mercury NZ and Meridian Energy (together, the large gentailers) collectively own and operate 153 power stations.50 There are 40 other companies that own and operate approximately 90 other power stations, which are mostly distributed generation.